microsoft/TypeScript-New-Handbook/chapters/Basics.md

 ### `noImplicitAny`

 Recall that in some places, TypeScript doesn't try to infer any types for us and instead falls back to the most lenient type: `any`.
-This isn't the worst thing that can happen - after all, falling back to `any` is just the JavaScript experience anyway.
+This isn't the worst thing that can happen - after all, falling back to `any` is just the plain JavaScript experience anyway.

 However, using `any` often defeats the purpose of using TypeScript in the first place.
 The more typed your program is, the more validation and tooling you'll get, meaning you'll run into fewer bugs as you code.